hmelberg/snotra/README.md

 # Snotra - Health registry research using Pandas and Python
 Snotra is a tool that extends and builds on the Pandas library to make it easier to analyze data on hospital events, prescriptions and similar types of health data.

-Snotra is also a Norse Goodess associated with the Norse word for clever.
+Snotra is also a Norse Goddess associated with the Norse word for clever.
 Although the library is related to health research, the Norse term is in no way connected to snot.

 ### Examples
 - **Count the number of unique persons with a diagnosis in event data**